csandmann/SandBox/README.md

 5. Connect the RFID Reader as described in https://github.com/paguz/RPi-RFID
 6. To uninstall, simply run `sudo /opt/sandbox/removeSandbox.sh` and after that `sudo apt remove sandbox`

 This is it, you can now use your SandBox.
-To see the log visit http://sandbox.
+To see the log visit http://sandbox, to configure spotify visit http://sandbox/spotify

 ## Build Instructions (Not necessary for deployment)
 The SandBox can be conveniently built using cmake.
 First install all dependencies: